Workstreams Explained: Boost Your Agency’s Project Management

 any one of the areas of activity into which a company’s business may be divided.

-In the context of managing agency projects, it would relate to a specific set of activities or tasks within a larger initiative.
+In the context of managing projects in professional services, it would relate to a specific set of activities or tasks within a larger initiative.
 Depending on your team structure and project flow, a workstream can be a set of tasks within a single team, such as a prototype created by designers.
-It can also be a cross-functional activity, such as implementing an element of a website, which requires both design work and development.

 Although it can be a flexible term, in essence, workstreams refer to the practice of breaking up a larger initiative such as a project into its constituents.
 The idea is to simplify and resolve tasks step by step to speed up and improve delivery.